OpenAMP/openamp-docs/openamp/contributing.rst

 Push rights
 -----------
-- Push rights restricted to Core Team
+- Push rights restricted to the Core Team
-- Generally exercised by top-level maintainer (Wendy Liang)
+- Generally exercised by the maintainers for each repository
-- Maintainer manages delegation within core team
+- Maintainers manage delegation between themselves